 If you are again denied benefits at the reconsideration stage, the next step is to request a formal hearing in front of an administrative law judge, or “ALJ.”
 A seasoned Social Security Disability appeals lawyer in Albuquerque can instruct you on how to provide effective hearing testimony and will accompany you to the hearing.

 The administrative law judge’s decision can, if necessary, be appealed to the Appeals Council – located in Falls Church, Virginia.
 The Appeals Council will examine the case record and determine whether the ALJ made any legal or procedural errors.
 At this point, your claim can either be approved, denied, or sent back for another ALJ hearing.

 A denial of SSDI benefits by the Appeals Council can be appealed to federal court.
 This is a civil action filed in the federal judicial district in which you live or have a principal place of business.
 A Social Security Disability appeals lawyer from our firm in Albuquerque will be happy to explain what happens at this stage in more detail – should your case make it that far in the process.

 Contact Us For Social Security Disability Appeals Lawyer in Albuquerque

 If you have been denied SSDI benefits but wish to continue pursuing a claim, then be sure to speak with the staff at Michael Armstrong Law today to receive a Social Security Disability appeals lawyer in Albuquerque to examine your case.
 We look forward to learning more about you and your case during a complimentary initial consultation.
+Our team is ready to assist during any part of the initial application process and we are here to help you if you have been denied!
 There is no fee unless we win your case!
 You are welcome to contact us by using our buttons below: